Female body fat percentage can be mystifying.

 There is nothing wrong with wanting to be fit.
 As someone who has lost (and kept off) a significant amount of unhealthy weight and enjoy being leaner, I am personally aware that living at your optimal weight is priceless.
 However, the aesthetic motivation behind fitness needs to be kept in perspective with the wider joys and demands of a fully-lived life.

-So while you’re applying yourself to your fitness goals, remember not to let your extra cellulite, imperfect arms, or waist size stop you from living life to the fullest.
+So while you’re applying yourself to your fitness goals, remember not to let your cellulite or jean size stop you from living life to the fullest.

 Want support in crafting your ideal lifestyle and physique, with balance and enjoyment?
 Click below to get in touch and find out what it would take to work together on your goals.